okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/token-hook/index.md

 - When the external service returns an error object in the response, the entire token inline hook flow fails with no token generated.

   **Who can see this error?** Administrators, developers, and end users.
-When the OAuth 2.0 requester receives the error, the developer can see that error if the client has the debug information.
+When the OAuth 2.0 client receives the error, the client developer can see that error if the client has the debug information.
 What the end user sees depends on how errors are handled within the client.

   > **Note:** See the [error](/docs/reference/token-hook/#error) section on this page for more information on what to include in the error object of your response and what the OAuth 2.0 error includes that Okta returns to the requestor of the token.